540co/graphviz-node/README.md

 ## Attribution

 This library was heavily inspired by https://github.com/glejeune/node-graphviz.
 Code was rewritten to support a stripped a specific use-case and *may* differ in syntax.
-If this library does not fit your use-case, please consider using glejeune's implementation.
+If this library does not fit your use-case, please consider using glejeune"s implementation.